James and Georgia Lewis

 CHAUFFEUR & BUTLER, 1920s

-James Patrick Lewis (1896-1960s), brother of Maymont employee Georgia Lewis Anderson, is listed on the 1920 census as a twenty-four-year-old, literate, unmarried black male, working as a butler in a private residence.
+James Patrick Lewis (1896-1960s), brother of Maymont employee Georgia Lewis Anderson, is listed on the 1920 census as a 24 year old, literate, unmarried Black male, working as a butler in a private residence.
 His name appears as "James Anderson" at 2024 Gilbert Street—an enumerator error, likely made because James Lewis was residing in the house of his sister and brother-in-law, Benjamin Anderson.
 Oral history information from Audrey Smith, daughter of Georgia Anderson, indicates that his sisters Mable and "Kissy'' (Kesiah) resided there as well.

 Mrs. Smith noted that James Lewis worked at Maymont as a yard man and occasional butler.
 The oral history of Virginia Fife Twiggs Alexander, with whose family staff member Fannie Waddy resided at Maymont, indicates that Lewis also served as chauffeur, when needed.